 Check your household, credit card, private healthcare and personal accident insurance policies.
 You may be pleasantly surprised to discover that you have insurance which will cover the cost of you bringing a tribunal claim.
 You have the right to choose your own solicitor even though your insurer may try to insist on a solicitor from their own panel.
 For no extra fee, we would be happy to look at your insurance policies to find out whether you are covered and to determine the extent of that cover

 Depending on the circumstances of your case and the amount of paperwork that we need to look at, we may be able to offer you an initial fixed fee interview to discuss your case and to advise you on the merits of your case and likely costs going forward.
-This will cover the cost of a one hour consultation and a brief letter confirming our advice.
-If this might be of interest to you, please contact Rosa Brennan (01689 887 872 or email email@example.com) who will arrange for you to speak to a member of the team for a free quote.
+This will cover the cost of a one hour consultation, consideration of your documents and a letter confirming our advice.
+If this might be of interest to you, please contact Laura Claridge by email or telephone 01689 887873, who will arrange for you to speak to a member of the team for a free quote.

 “No Win, No Fee” arrangements